Camp Out in the Catskills Backcountry

 Stacking Your Mattresses

-This combination is surprisingly warm but, once again, there’s plenty of discussion online.
-In this case, the discussion is about whether or not the inflatable should be stacked on top of, or underneath, the foam pad.
+This combination is surprisingly warm but, once again, there’s plenty of discussion online, in this case about whether or not the inflatable should be stacked on top of, or underneath, the foam pad.

 I come down on the side of keeping the foam pad below, mostly because doing so reduces the chance of anything puncturing the inflatable layer.

-I thought it might be slightly warmer to keep the reflective pad closer to my skin, but guess what: on a cold night recently, the foam-below/inflatable-above configuration was plenty warm.
+I wondered if it might be slightly warmer to keep the reflective pad closer to my skin, but guess what: on a cold night in the woods, for me, the foam-below/inflatable-above configuration was plenty warm.

 Opinions here are basically religious.
 There is no compelling science to help you make a clear call.